sizious/dc-chain/README.md

 You'll need your host toolchain (i.e. the regular `gcc` plus additional tools) for your computer installed.
-Indeed, to build the cross-compilers you'll need a working compilation environment.
+Indeed, to build the cross-compilers you'll need a working compilation environment on your computer.

-Everything is described in the `./doc` directory.
+If you need help on this step, everything is described in the `./doc` directory.

 ## Configuration